 There has been a considerable recent debate on the causes of low pass-through from exchange rates to consumer prices.
 This paper develops a simple model of a small open economy in which exchange rate pass-through is determined by the frequency of price changes of importing firms.
 But this, in turn, is determined by the monetary policy rule of the central bank.
-'Looser' monetary policy, which implies a higher mean inflation rate, and a higher volatility of the exchange rate, will lead to more frequent price changes and a higher rate of pass-through.
-The model implies that there should be a positive, but non-linear, relationship between pass-through and mean inflation, and a positive relationship between pass-through and mean inflation, and a positive relationship between pass-through and mean inflation.
+'Looser' monetary policy, which implies a higher mean inflation rate and a higher volatility of the exchange rate, will lead to more frequent price changes and a higher rate of pass-through.
+The model implies that there should be a positive, but non-linear, relationship between pass-through and mean inflation, and a positive relationship between pass-through and exchange rate volatility.
+In a sample of 118 countries, this is strongly supported by the data.
 Our conclusion is that, at least partly, low exchange rate pass-through is a result of short-term price rigidities.